Skip to content Skip to footer

 Cost Of Living

-The cost of living index in Oldbury is lower compared to major cities in the UK, making it a relatively affordable place to live.
-Housing, transportation, and food costs are reasonable, providing good value for residents and visitors.
+The cost of living in Oldbury is slightly lower than the national average in the UK, making it a more affordable place to live compared to larger cities like London.
+Prices for accommodation, groceries, and transportation are reasonable.

 Sandwell – metropolitan borough in the West Midlands of England